bonitasoft/bonita-doc/md/platform-api.md

 #### Description

-Handle the tenants (Entreprise and Performance editions only).
+Handle the tenants (Enterprise and Performance editions only).
 This requires a platform session.
 Log in using the platformloginservice servlet.

 #### Identifier